axlwolf/boothiecal_playground/README.md

    ```

 4. **Open your browser**
-   Navigate to `http://localhost:5173` to access the application
+   Navigate to `http://localhost:5173/photobooth-web/` to access the BoothieCall Playground

 ### Building for Production